-On a consolidated basis, our exposure to any single borrower or any single chaebol is limited by law to 20% and 25%, respectively, of our "net aggregate equity capital," as defined under the Enforcement Decree of the Financial Holding Company Act.
+On a consolidated basis, our exposure to any single person (regardless of whether such person is an individual or an entity) or any single borrower (any single person together with any individual and/or entity that shares the same credit risk with such person) is limited by law to 20% and 25%, respectively, of our "net aggregate equity capital," as defined under the Enforcement Decree of the Financial Holding Company Act.
 See "-Supervision and Regulation-Principal Regulations Applicable to Financial Holding Companies-Financial Exposure to Any Individual Customer and Major Investor."
-In addition, Woori Bank's exposure to any single borrower or any single chaebol is limited by the Bank Act to 20% and 25%, respectively, of its total Tier I and Tier II capital.
+In addition, Woori Bank's exposure to any single borrower or any single person is limited by the Bank Act to 20% and 25%, respectively, of its total Tier I and Tier II capital.